shajra/nix-project/doc/project-documenting.md

 As its name indicates, `org2gfm` currently only exports to GFM, so this script only applies to projects maintained on GitHub.

-You can install `org2gfm` with Nix to use stand-alone, or you can get the script integrated into a Nix-based project scaffolded with Nix-project as discussed in the [project development guide](project-developing-basics.md).
+You can install `org2gfm` with Nix to use stand-alone, or you can get the script integrated into a Nix-based project scaffolded with Nix-project as discussed in the [Flakes Basic Development Guide](project-developing-basics.md) or the [Flake Module Development Guide](project-developing-modules.md).

 Finally, this document explains `org2gfm`'s design decisions and recommends a style for its use.